bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.md

 Collections assert changes inside of a "do closure" (in the Forest they originate from) and run all validators on changed trees before each closure is completed.
 Trees with invalid data are "trimmed" - changes are retained in each trees' `offshoots` property for inspection.
-This means, you can write validators which can traverse an entire (pending) tree in committable state and interrupt a trees' status, trimming bad data off the tree before any changes are broadcast.
+This means, you can write validators which can traverse an entire (pending) $tree in committable state and interrupt a trees' status, trimming bad data off the $tree before any changes are broadcast.
 This allows you to validate collections not only based on their current state but on their relationship with other collections.